Azure/azure-sdk-for-net/sdk/ai/Azure.AI.Inference/samples/Sample8_ChatCompletionsWithTelemetry.md

 dotnet run
 ```

-The Console will show all the exported telemetry along with the response from LLM.
+The console will show all the exported telemetry along with the response from LLM.

 ## Next steps
 After we have run the application, we can list all the metrics and events on the Application Insights.
 Please refer to the [documentation](https://learn.microsoft.com/azure/azure-monitor/app/opentelemetry-enable?tabs=aspnetcore).
-The events will be written to the table `traces`, metrics can be fount in `customMetrics`.
+The events will be written to the table `traces`, metrics can be found in `customMetrics`.